 Throughout the month I have this chalkboard on my fridge.
 I write down an item when we run out of it and then I know it needs to be replaced.
 This system works very well for my family and I. Hubby knows to write stuff down also.
 He is a great help when it comes to keeping our grocery bill down.

 Also I do not buy prepackaged snacks.
 No fruit snacks, fruit roll ups, or anything like that.
 I do buy some crackers for the month and pretzels.
 My kids love them.
-We make our own granola bars and trail mix.
 We stay clear of all those "typical kid snacks".
 Not only are they unhealthy, but they cost a ton too.
 Taking these off of your grocery list will save you money like crazy.
 I promise!
 Also the less your kids snack, the better they will eat at meals.
 I try to keep snacks in between meals simple.
 Cut up fruit and veggies or yogurt with crackers.
 Remember we want our kids to actually be hungry for their meals, so they are filling up on good healthy meals, rather then sugar filled "kid snacks".
 Now the Hubbs and I have taught our kids this since they were little.
 Obviously toddlers and stuff need those little snacks in between meals, but I have a 8 year old and a 6 year old.
 They don't need all those little snacks.
 So go with what is best for your littles, but if your kids aren't eating their meals, they may be full on snacks.
 Just something to think about.

 Once all the planning is done, I go shopping.
 I go by myself.
 This is the BIGGEST part to saving money.
 Those dang redheads are too hard to say no to, so I plan to go shopping when the Hubbs can be home with them.
 I can take my time and not worry about the begging and whining, which littles sometimes do.
 When I shop for a month I usually do it in one day.
 It usually takes about 4 hours.
 That may seem like a lot, but when you think about all the time saved it is so worth it.
 4 hours a month spent on grocery shopping.
 Yes sign me up!
 That is way better than all those random trips to the store to just pick up a "few items".